Hammarberg/c2/README.md

 `c2 --create-project c64vice myawesomeproject sources/hack`

-When executing c2 without arguments in a project folder, it will build/assemble automatically.
+When executing c2 without arguments in a project folder, it will build/assemble and automatically.
 # Syntax
 ## Comments
 Only C/C++ style comments are supported.
 This might hurt for some people used to `;` as comment prefix.